 Wordtune Read Offers Enterprise Solution for TL;DR

 Wordtune Read analyzes text submitted directly, in a pdf, or from a link.
 The AI then starts identifying important sentences and phrases, building up a summary of themes and simplifying language where relevant.
-The tool also comes with a feature called Spotlight that will prompt Wordtune Read to reexamine the text and come up with a new summary with a different emphasis.
+The tool also comes with a Spotlight feature that will prompt Wordtune Read to reexamine the text and come up with a new summary with a different emphasis.

 The company pitches Wordtune Read as an ideal solution for saving time when going through lots of long articles and documents.
-Wordtune has a free online demo that A couple of experiments found to be quite good and concisely summarizing long articles, even adjusting to different angles with Spotlight.
+Wordtune has a free online demo that a couple of experiments found to be quite good and concisely summarizing long articles, even adjusting to different angles with Spotlight.
 It starts to struggle with more specialized terminology, but the company claims repeated use will help teach the AI what is important to the user.

 “Our mission at AI21 Labs is to fundamentally reimagine the way people write and read, so we thought it was high time to share our vision for the reading part of that equation.
 Underpinned by our sophisticated language models, Wordtune Read was specifically designed to help professionals across a range of industries and academia navigate the issue of information overload,” the startup explained in a blog post.”
 We built Wordtune Read specifically to make it easier for people to consume information more easily – so whether you’re doing a competitive analysis, market research, or writing an award winning scientific study, Wordtune Read has got you covered.”